-A recent graduate of Massachusetts Institute of Technology with a PhD in Philosophy and a minor in Linguistics, Alejandro Pérez Carballo is interested in how theories of language constrain theories of the mind.
+Alejandro Pérez Carballo (Philosophy) A recent graduate of Massachusetts Institute of Technology with a Ph.D. in Philosophy and a minor in Linguistics, is interested in how theories of language constrain theories of the mind.
 While at USC, Alejandro aims to complete a book that examines whether the constraints imposed on mathematical theorizing by epistemic goals account for the objectivity of mathematics.
-Placement: Assistant Professor in the Department of Philosophy, University of Massachusetts, Amherst.

 Julia Sun-Joo Lee (English) received her AB in English from Princeton University and her PhD in English from Harvard University.
 She is currently working on two projects, a monograph on nineteenth-century black transnationalism and an anthology of Caribbean women writers.